AffiliateWP/affiliatewp-store-credit/readme.txt

 * Fix [WooCommerce integration]: Store credit can now only be used by the affiliate for whom it was created.
 Credit where credit is due, and only where credit is due!

-* Added AffiliateWP activiation script.
+* Added AffiliateWP activation script.
 Having AffiliateWP installed and activated is probably a good idea if you'd like to use this add-on!

 * Fix [languages]: Adds translatable strings for the action_add_checkout_notice method.
 Bueno!